 36 hours doesn’t allow for much food exploration.
 We had scoped a couple of places out before we travelled and The Nighthawk Diner always came up trumps.
 An American diner..Ok, we weren’t getting the full Norwegian breakfast experience but with such good reviews, it was a must visit!

 Peter went for pancakes and coffee while I had eggs benedict and chips (with tea).
-Maybe not the traditional British breakfast but surprisingly easy to eat at 9am!
+Maybe chips are not the traditional British breakfast but they were surprisingly easy to eat at 9am!
 In fact, this was a highlight of the trip.
 I was so cold and wanted something warming and this was perfect.
-I am not condoning chips for breakfast everyday.. but..
+I am not condoning chips for breakfast everyday.. but.. when in Oslo!

-We stopped off for a lot of coffee.
-Bizarrely, to my Scottish eyes.. everyone was drinking coffee from a bowl!
+We stopped off for coffee, a lot.
+What looked bizarre, to my Scottish eyes at least.. everyone was drinking coffee from a bowl!
 It’s common practice in Europe.
-It was lovely, I embraced it.
+It was lovely and I embraced it.
 One thing though, the coffee is much stronger than your Starbucks and Costa drinks.
 Peter enjoys a caramel latte but was told in no uncertain terms, only real coffee was sold.
 You can visit a chain if this is an issue for you, but try some local coffee houses as well!
-I love that the outdoor seating has warm blankets, the perfect mix of hot and cold.
+I love that so many of the cafes have outdoor seating with warm blankets, the perfect mix of hot and cold.

 On our second morning we visited a local patisserie for breakfast where we indulged in more coffee and some VERY sweet breakfast danishes.
 We also made sure to try the famous brunost (brown cheese) on a hot cross bun.
 I loved it, Peter didn’t.
 Either way, try it!

 Another place to try is the Mathallen.
-Here you can buy food from bakers and butchers and patisseries or you can eat in from a selection of places.
+Here you can buy food from bakers and butchers and patisseries or you can eat in from a selection of places within the building.

 Where To Visit